Note: You do not need a Record Of Employment (ROE) to apply for CERB

 You can request your ROE here: Record of Employment Request Form

-A ROE is completed and sent directly to Service Canada when Human Resources is notified of a work stoppage.
+A ROE is automatically completed and sent directly to Service Canada when Human Resources is notified of a work stoppage.
 Types of work stoppage that require an ROE include:

 - Termination of employment